-- Reserve presentation slot by email (first-come, first-served).
-You may choose from one of the suggested titles or propose an alternative paper. - Prepare well for the presentation: you will effectively be the instructor of the class during your presentation.
+- Propose a list of candidate paper for presentation before the paper-presentation-proposal deadline.
+Student-to-slot assignments will be done by the instructor, within lecture hours. - Prepare well for the presentation: you will effectively be the instructor of the class during your presentation.
 Please prepare your presentation as a short-lecture that focuses on a particular work, rather than a dry summary of the contents of the paper.
-Therefore, please cover important related work (if not already covered in the class) in your presentation, in order to (i) make the presentation accessible for everyone, and, (ii) properly discuss the strengths and weaknesses of the paper compared to related work - Each student will make one or more presentations.
+Therefore, please cover important related work (if not already covered in the class) in your presentation, in order to (i) make the presentation accessible for everyone, and, (ii) properly discuss the strengths and weaknesses of the paper compared to related work. - Each student will make one or more presentations.
 Each presentation should take around 20 minutes (excluding discussions).
 The expected duration and the expected number of presentations may be altered depending on class size.
-If a student makes multiple presentations, their grade averages will be taken. - Each presenter is required to send us a complete draft of the slides (as a pdf) 2 days before the presentation date, and the final slides before class on the presentation date.
+If a student makes multiple presentations, their grade averages will be taken - Each presenter is required to send us a complete draft of the slides (as a pdf) 2 days before the presentation date, and the final slides before class on the presentation date.
 Slides will be published on the course webpage.